Research

 Preparing to plant at Ollantaytambo.

-I study the political ecology of colonialism.
-For me, this means examining the interaction of environmental governance, environmental violence, and ecological transformation in colonial contexts.
+I study the political ecology of colonialism by examining the interaction of environmental governance, environmental violence, and ecological transformation in colonial contexts from an archaeological perspective that links past land use to contemporary environmental realities.
 My projects are collaborative and community based.

 I am especially invested in:

-• Critically examining "sustainability" as a concept and as an environmental practice, including by querying how sustainability is defined and enacted in particular contexts.
+Critically examining "sustainability" as a concept and as an environmental practice, including by querying how sustainability is defined and enacted.

-• Considering the interplay of non-human and human factors in the constitution of ecologies over the long durée.
+Considering the interplay of non-human and human action in the constitution of ecologies over the long durée.

 I am currently exploring these themes across two active research projects: